Billie Lourd: 2019–present: Continued success

 In 2021, Lourd returned to American Horror Story for the tenth season of the series as Lark Feldman, a mysterious tattoo artist and dentist.
 The following year, she starred in the romantic comedy Ticket to Paradise alongside Julia Roberts and George Clooney.
 She also returned to American Horror Story for its eleventh season as Hannah Wells, a biologist studying a viral strain in New York City.
-She is next set to star as Audrey in the transatlantic comedy And Mrs directed by Daniel Reisinger, which wrapped filming in October 2022.
+She later starred as Audrey in the transatlantic comedy And Mrs directed by Daniel Reisinger.
+Lourd also had a recurring role in the twelfth season of American Horror Story.

 Personal life

 Lourd began dating actor Austen Rydell in early 2016.
-During a brief split from Rydell, she dated actor and Scream Queens co-star Taylor Lautner between December 2016 to July 2017.
+During a brief split from Rydell, she dated actor and Scream Queens co-star Taylor Lautner from December 2016 to July 2017.
 Later in 2017, Lourd and Rydell reconciled.
 They became engaged in June 2020, and their son was born in September 2020.
 They were married in March 2022.
 In December 2022, Lourd had her second child, a daughter.

 Through her marriage to Rydell, Lourd is the daughter-in-law of actor Christopher Rydell, and the granddaughter-in-law of director Mark Rydell and actress Joanne Linville.